HCL-TECH-SOFTWARE/domino-linux/docs/linux/rhel.md

 HCL Domino 11.0.1
 {: .label .label-green }

+This version of RHEL does not provide the required kernel version for Domino 14.0 and higher to work.

 ### RHEL 6
 {: .warning }
 RHEL 7 has reached its end of life and end of extended support on 30.
 June 2024 and should not be used any longer.

+HCL Domino 14.5
+{: .label .label-red }
 HCL Domino 14.0
 {: .label .label-red }
+HCL Domino 12.0.x
+{: .label .label-green }
+HCL Domino 11.0.1
+{: .label .label-green }

+This version of RHEL does not provide the required kernel version for Domino 14.0 and higher to work.
 ## References

 * [Red Hat Linux for up to 16 machines](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)